 I know I've harped on this before.
 I'll keep bringing up this topic every time an ignorant photographer tell me that their 35mm or 50mm lens is a "normal" lens.

-Contrary to the traditional industry standard of 50 – 55mm, the actual focal length of a normal lens is 43mm. ~ Alan Weitz at B&H Photo
+Contrary to the traditional industry standard of 50 - 55mm, the actual focal length of a 135 format "perfect normal" lens is 43mm. ~ Alan Weitz at B&H Photo

 Today was a lazy Sunday.
 I sat on the couching watching all the Fast and Furious movies.
 Bhavna suggested we go to Brick Farm Tavern for a drink.
 I had the latest Troon beer.
 Then we came home.